Grade 11 (Juniors) Page

 Parents and students of the Class of 2021 are invited to attend the PRHS College Night on Thursday, February 6, 2020 at 7:00pm in Pirate Cove.
 Please read the attached letter for further information.

 The Rockland Community College High School Program (RCCHSP) is open to juniors and seniors, allowing them to take RCC courses at Pearl River High School.
 The RCC courses being offered, and their pre-requisites, are listed in the Pearl River High School Program of Studies.

-Students enrolling in the RCCHSP must complete and submit the RCCHSP Certification Form and a Student Data Form to the Guidance Office by Thursday, March 28; parental/guidance signatures are required.
-Students must also sit for the Accuplacer Placement Test to ensure they are eligible to take the course(s).
+Students enrolling in the RCCHSP must complete and submit the RCCHSP Certification Form and a Student Data Form to the Guidance Office by Thursday, March 26; parental/guidance signatures are required.
+You may also apply electronically.
+Students must sit for the Accuplacer Placement Test to ensure they are eligible to take the course(s).